Saqibb786/Saqib-Portfolio/README.md

     ```
 3.  **Open `index.html` in your browser.**

-## Roadmap

-*   [ ] Add a blog section to share my thoughts and experiences.
-*   [ ] Implement a CMS for easier content management.
-*   [ ] Add more projects with detailed case studies.
-*   [ ] Enhance the animations and add more micro-interactions.

-See the [open issues](https://github.com/Saqibb786/Saqib-Portfolio/issues) for a full list of proposed features (and known issues).

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.